mariolorenz/docker-eshop-sdk/README.md

 # add php, mysql and apache services (they are grouped in one command, but can be added separately if needed)
 make addbasicservices

-# add selenium container to the docker-compose
+# add node container to the docker-compose
-make file=services/selenium-chrome.yml addservice
+make file=services/node.yml addservice

 # ensure you have source directory available, as its configured as webroot by default
 mkdir source